-Augustus (Gus) Casely-Hayford Named Director of National Museum of African Art
+Augustus (Gus) Casely-Hayford has been named director of the Smithsonian's National Museum of African Art, effective Feb.
+5, 2018.

 Augustus (Gus) Casely-Hayford, who writes, lectures and broadcasts widely on African culture, is the director of the Smithsonian’s National Museum of African Art effective Feb.
 5. He is a research associate at the School of Oriental and African Studies (SOAS) at the University of London and a member of its Centre of African Studies Council.
 He also sits on the Board of the Caine Prize for African literature.
 Casely-Hayford is currently writing and presenting a series of films on landscape art for British television.